 Citizens of the EU/EEA

 The Finnish National Health Insurance plan administrated by the Social Insurance Institution (KELA) covers citizens of the EU/EEA.
 You need to get a European Health Insurance Card from your local social security office in your home country before departure.
 Find out about the validity period of the card.
 You will be offered the same services as Finnish citizens and your health expenses will be covered on the same conditions.
-It is still good to have a valid travel insurance which covers the possible healthcare costs.
+You still need to have a valid travel insurance which covers the possible healthcare costs.